ibhagwan/dots/README-vim.md

 q/ or q?                    " same as above but for searches :echo &{opt}                " echo Vim option to command line (expand values) :set {opt}?                 " echo Vim option to commend line (no expand)
+:source                     " 'source': execute a file as a series of commands :source $MYVIMRC            " source your $MYVIMRC :retab                      " retab current buffer according to `expandtab` and `shiftwidth`
 ```

 ## <a id="ctrl-r-and-the-expression-register">Ctrl-R and the Expression Register</a>